EII Scheme for Investors

 The companies outlined above are illustrative of the type of SMEs the Funds have or aim to invest in.
 The final portfolio of companies in which a Fund will invest will not be determined until after subscription monies have been received and the relevant Fund has closed, and could differ from the type of SMEs outlined above.

-Risks of investing in The Davy EII Tax Relief Fund 2017:
+Risks of investing in The 2019 Davy EIIS Fund

-- This is a medium to long term investment (minimum of four years from date of investment of the funds) and there is no early exit mechanism.
+- This is a medium to long-term Investment (for a period of at least four years from the date of Investment in each Investee Company) and there is no early exit mechanism.

-- If you invest in this Fund you may lose some or all of the money you invest.
+- If you invest in Investee Companies by subscribing to this Fund you may lose some or all of the money you invest.

-- There is no guarantee that the Fund will achieve its investment objectives.
+- There is no guarantee that the Fund will achieve its Investment objectives or primary objective.

-- Investors are exposed to the performance of the small and medium sized companies in which the Fund will invest.
+- Investors are exposed to the performance of the small and medium sized companies invested in via the Fund which by their nature are high risk.

-- Income tax relief which is available in two tranches may not be granted or may be withdrawn if the conditions of the legislation are not satisfied by the Manager, the Fund, Investee companies and/or eligible investors.
+- Income tax relief which is available, within limits, against income earned in the tax year of subscription to the Fund (2019) or if so desired, the tax year of investment by the Fund (2020), may not be granted, or granted in full, or may be withdrawn where already claimed, in part or in full, if the conditions of the legislation are not satisfied by the Fund and/or Investee Companies, including:

-- The Manager may not succeed in finding suitable companies and/or fully investing the Fund which may result in a return of uninvested funds and a reduction or recovery of the income tax relief available to investors.
+- The Manager may not succeed in finding suitable companies and/or fully investing the monies subscribed to the Fund which may result in a return of uninvested funds and a consequent reduction or recovery of the income tax relief already claimed or potentially available to Investors.

-- You may not have sufficient income taxable at the higher rate so that part or all of the first tranche of income tax relief on 30/40ths of the investment amount if obtained could be obtained at a lower rate than the higher then applying.
+- You may not have sufficient income taxable at the higher rate so that part or all of the income tax relief on the Investment amount, if obtained, may be obtained at a lower rate than 40%, the current higher rate of income tax.

 WARNING: The information contained in this document is based on our understanding of current tax legislation and the current Revenue Commissioners interpretation thereof and is subject to change including retrospectively without notice.